Introduction

 Making competitive offers:

-- Consider offering proof of funds or larger earnest money deposits
+- Proof of funds or larger earnest money deposits may strengthen offers

 After closing:

-- Screen tenants thoroughly (credit, background, rental history, employment verification)
+- Thorough tenant screening (credit, background, rental history, employment verification)

-- Execute comprehensive lease agreements that comply with local landlord-tenant laws
+- Comprehensive lease agreements that comply with local landlord-tenant laws

-- Set up accounting systems to track income and expenses for tax purposes
+- Accounting systems for tracking income and expenses for tax purposes

 Tax Advantages of Owning Rental Property